2.11 Provisions and contingencies

 The Company reclassifies debt investments when and only when its business model for managing those assets changes.

-2.13.2 Subsequent Measurement
+2.13.2 Subsequent measurement

 Financial assets that are held for collection of contractual cash flows, where those cash flows represent solely payments of principal and interest, are measured at amortised cost.

 Financial assets that are held for collection of contractual cash flows and for selling the financial assets, where the asset’s cash flows represent solely payments of principal and interest, are measured at FVOCI.
-All equity investments are measured at fair value through other comprehensive income, except for investments in subsidiary/associate which is measured at cost.
+All equity investments are measured at fair value through other comprehensive income, except for investments in subsidiary / associate which is measured at cost.
 Changes in the fair value of financial assets are recognised in Statement of Other Comprehensive Income.
 In those cases, there is no subsequent reclassification of fair value gains and losses to Statement of profit and loss.

 Financial assets that do not meet the criteria for amortised cost or FVOCI are measured at FVTPL.
 A gain or loss on such financial assets that are subsequently measured at FVTPL and is recognised and presented net in the Statement of profit and loss within other income in the period in which it arises.